justclint/barista/README.md

-# Barisata for Expresso PHP
+# Barista for Expresso PHP

 Express and simple application installer for PHP development.